francesNLP/MappingChange/README.md

 If you use this dataset, pipeline, or knowledge graph in your work, please cite:

 Yu, L., & Filgueira, R. (2025).
 MappingChange: A Temporal and Semantic Knowledge Base of the Scottish Gazetteers (1803–1901).
-Zenodo. https://doi.org/10.5281/zenodo.15397756
+Zenodo. https://doi.org/10.5281/zenodo.15397756, **to be modified!!!**

 ## 🎯 Contribution Summary

 This resource contributes:
-- Article-level dataframes ( individual and aggregated) extracted from 19th-century Scottish Gazetteers
+- Article-level and intermediate dataframes ( individual and aggregated) extracted from 19th-century Scottish Gazetteers
 - A reproducible pipeline for semantic enrichment and temporal modeling of historical place descriptions
-- Three interlinked Knowledge graphs aligned with [HTO ontology](https://w3id.org/hto) linking Gazetteer entries to external sources (Wikidata, DBpedia)
+- A knowledge graph aligned with [HTO ontology](https://w3id.org/hto) linking Gazetteer entries to external sources (Wikidata, DBpedia)
-- Notebooks an usage examples of this resource powered by SPARQL and Dataframes
+- Notebooks a usage examples of this resource powered by SPARQL and Dataframes
-- Search indexes powered by ElasticSearch

 This pipeline uniquely leverages GPT-4 for structured article segmentation across noisy OCR editions, overcoming variability in historical formatting.
 This is the first semantically enriched and temporally aligned resource of its kind over this corpus.